 As a reenactor I value historical accuracy but realize that we are not living in the past and must strike a balance between what is practical and what is ideal.
 The Legacy Project’s Armed Forces Editions look very good close-up and are within the unofficial reenactor rule of 3-feet.
 Though there are some things that can be done to help “de-farb” the book.
 More on that later.

 A collaborative effort between historical reenactors of how to use the SCR-300 Radio for World War Two Reenactments.

 The SCR-300 Radio is a backpack (or manpacked) FM radio designed during WW2 as an inter-company or regiment radio.
 I purchased several in the late 1990s during the heyday of Cold War surplus sales.

 Several years ago I worked with a buddy of mine to make available a resource that World War Two SCR-300 enthusiasts could use to analyze and learn about the radio.
 The article is posted on his website:

 Unlike today, voting for the World War Two serviceman was not such a straight forwarded affair.
-Numerous obstacles were in place to make absentee voting difficult or non-existent.
+That isn’t to say voting for modern American Servicemen and Women isn’t easy only that things have objectively improved since WWII.
+Soldier’s attempting to vote encountered numerous obstacles to make absentee voting difficult or non-existent.
 It took a series of changes, each building incrementally to loosen-up the restrictions in time for the armed forces to vote in the Presidential election of 1944.
-One of the biggest changes was the political shift of the Republicans to allow (or at least not inhibit the Democrats) a federal presence in what is to be considered an area of states rights.
-Continue reading Voting in World War II
+One of the biggest changes was the political shift of the Republicans to allow (or at least not inhibit the Democrats) a federal presence in what is to be considered an area of state’s rights.

 World War Two games were an important part of a solider’s life.
 As a Second World War enthusiast and historical reenactor, I thought I might share an especially small and unknown historical niche in the history and hobby: Games.